addelong/muse/README.md

 - Secure local storage of your OpenAI API key
 - Save your work to a local file
 - Open existing text files to continue working on them
+- First-time user onboarding with a helpful "how to use" modal
+- Support the developer with a "Tip jar" button

 ## Getting Started